Take the Quiz: Cervical Cancer

 The Correct Answer is False.

-The American Cancer Society recommends that all individuals with a cervix at average risk should begin cervical cancer testing (screening) at age 25.
+The American Cancer Society recommends that women and other individuals with a cervix at average risk for cervical cancer begin cervical cancer testing (screening) at age 25 and continue until at least age 65.
+Screening should be done every 3 to 5 years, depending on the test.
+Test options include:

-The most important thing to remember is to get screened regularly, no matter which test you get.
+Getting screened regularly is the most important thing, no matter which test you get.

 4.